 Where to sleep and eat in Cana

-There aren’t many sleeping options in Cana.
-Eyal and I stayed at Cana Wedding Guest House, we slept in dorms – they have separate female and male dorms, and also double rooms.
+Cana Wedding Guest House is the best place to stay in the village.
+There are male and female dorms and double rooms.
 It’s a nice, clean place and the hosts are really caring.
-They have a small communal kitchen for guest use, and they serve an incredible home cooked dinner for the guests for an additional charge.
-Other than that, there aren’t many options to eat in town other than a small falafel shop.
+They have a small communal kitchen for guests use, and they serve an incredible home cooked dinner for the guests for an additional charge.

 Day 2 – from Cana to Ilaniya